Alezco/presentations/README.md

-This repository contains two presentations:
+This repository contains several presentations:
 - WTF JS
 - Javascript Event Loop
+- Floating point numbers in Javascript

 They have been done with [reveal.js](https://github.com/hakimel/reveal.js)